OSI Systems (NASDAQ:OSIS) Updates FY 2022 Earnings Guidance

-In other news, insider Malcolm Peter Maginnis sold 4,253 shares of the firm’s stock in a transaction on Tuesday, August 31st.
-The stock was sold at an average price of $99.10, for a total transaction of $421,472.30.
-Following the transaction, the insider now owns 17,910 shares in the company, valued at $1,774,881.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Ajay Mehra sold 7,921 shares of OSI Systems stock in a transaction dated Tuesday, September 7th.
-The shares were sold at an average price of $97.29, for a total value of $770,634.09.
-Following the completion of the transaction, the executive vice president now owns 43,947 shares in the company, valued at approximately $4,275,603.63.
+In other OSI Systems news, insider Malcolm Peter Maginnis sold 4,253 shares of the business’s stock in a transaction on Tuesday, August 31st.
+The shares were sold at an average price of $99.10, for a total transaction of $421,472.30.
+Following the sale, the insider now owns 17,910 shares of the company’s stock, valued at approximately $1,774,881.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CEO Deepak Chopra sold 25,000 shares of the business’s stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $92.37, for a total transaction of $2,309,250.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 52,529 shares of company stock worth $5,046,483.
-Insiders own 6.60% of the company’s stock.
+Insiders have sold a total of 77,529 shares of company stock worth $7,355,733 in the last three months.
+Insiders own 5.70% of the company’s stock.

 About OSI Systems